The Story of Twig Terrariums

 Our first Twiggy decision was to apply for a booth at the Brooklyn Flea, a popular local market with artisans, crafters, and vintage fare.
 The first day out at the Brooklyn Flea was amazing.
 The response was huge.
 And when a producer from The New York Times approached the Twig chicks, it was on.

 Headlining The New York Times Home Section was just the beginning.
 Soon followed Country Living, Real Simple, Everyday with Rachael Ray, The Nate Berkus Show, Entrepreneur Magazine, WNYC, and so many more!
-The response to Twig's creations was overwhelming and soon the girls received requests from The New York Botanic Gardens to create an installation in their children's garden, and from The Museum of Arts & Design to be featured artists during their Otherworldly exhibit.
+The response to Twig's creations was overwhelming and soon the girls received requests from The New York Botanic Gardens to create an installation in their children's garden, to teach workshops at the Brooklyn Botanic Garden and New York Horticultural Society, and from The Museum of Arts & Design to be featured artists during their Otherworldly exhibit.

 Thank you for diggin' Twig Terrariums and for stopping to read our story!